 We encourage artistic exploration through rotating shelves of art materials, and the children have access to the outdoors on our fenced, covered patio throughout the day.
 There we have individual as well as group activites for the outdoors including seed sprouting, plant care, and caring for our worm bin, as well as an easel for painting, chalk for drawing, and a hammering stump!

-Our afternoon program, which begins after a lengthy period of work and play in our full outdoor environment, is lead by art teacher Catie Hannigan.
+Our afternoon program, which begins after a lengthy period of work and play in our full outdoor environment, is lead by art teacher Christine Maltez.
 Children are offered a variety of art exploratory activities with many materials.

-We have a larger garden in the works in our front yard coming soon!
+We also have a large vegetable garden in the front yard for hands-on experiences throughout the year!

 At Tree of Life Montessori we cultivate Jewish values, Middot, through learning to live with one another peacefully and learning how to care for our classroom and our Earth.
 The Montessori Method offers many opportunities to practice Middot!
 For example: